peteraiello/peter-aiello-frontity/README.md

 There's a discussion happening in the forums [here](https://community.frontity.org/t/developing-my-new-personal-website-using-frontity/3417/13).

-# Project overview
+# Project Overview :pencil2:

 The development of the project took place over a few weeks.
 The project code is from scratch with a few exceptions, including the pagination component (borrowed from the demo theme, [mars](https://docs.frontity.org/guides/understanding-mars-theme-1)).

-# JavaScript Proxies, React UI and Managing State using Hooks
+# JavaScript Proxies, React UI and Managing State using Hooks :computer:

 The Frontity framework drastically differs from WordPress and React integrations.
 Instead of using React as UI framework within PHP templates, Frontity uses [JavaScript Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) to work with WordPress data from the REST API.